design-automation-edu/urban-prototyping-2018/changren/iteration3.md

 ### P.S.

-All buildings except supermarkets are good buildings when taking higher threshold as standard.
+All buildings except supermarkets are good buildings when taking lower threshold as standard.

 ![gras](imgs/I3P7.jpg)